 Don’t Equate Story Points to Hours

 I’m a huge proponent of estimating in story points.
-(You can get a full overview of how to use story points in the video above or from reading What Are Story Points.)
+(You can get a full overview of how to use story points from reading What Are Story Points.)

 In all of my training and writing about story points, user stories, planning poker, and agile estimating, I’ve been quite adamant that story points are about effort.
 I’ve also explained that we talk about that effort in terms of how long it will take to finish because that’s 1) how we naturally think about the effort involved to do a task and 2) how we can answer questions about when a project can be delivered.